hafiyhp/Water-Quality-Analysis/README.md

 # 1) Data Preparation

-The initial step involves organizing raw dataset using Excel into proper 'csv' format.
+The initial step involves organizing the raw dataset using Excel into the proper 'csv' format.
+Subsequently, the data is stored and managed in a PostgreSQL database, improving data accessibility and facilitating seamless integration.

 The data is read into R using the `read.csv` function.
 Date columns are converted to the appropriate date format using `as.Date`.
 This is critical for consistent and meaningful time series analysis.